What Caused Russia’s 1908 Tunguska Blast?

 In 2013, researchers analyzed rocks collected from a layer of peat dating back to 1908.
 They determined the rocks did indeed have a meteoric origin.
 So today the consensus is that the Tunguska Event was likely caused by an asteroid or comet, colliding with Earth’s atmosphere.
 Our atmosphere is highly efficient at protecting our planet.
 It breaks apart the vast majority of meteors.
 The process is similar to a chemical explosion where the energy is transformed into heat.
 In other words, any remnants were instantly turned into cosmic dust.
 This would explain the lack of large meteor chunks or a huge impact crater.

-To create a blast with the energy of Tunguska, the object would have needed to be 10 times the size of the Titanic!
+To create a blast with the energy of Tunguska, the object would have needed to be 10 times the size of the RMS Titanic!

 Published by andrewspaulw

-LOST IN HISTORY Blog/Podcast about key forgotten history still relevant in today's world.
-Paul Andrews also has 5 historical adventure novels, all available on Amazon.
+LOST IN HISTORY - Forgotten History still relevant in today's world.
+LIH creator, Paul Andrews, has 5 historical novels and 2 nonfiction available on Amazon.

 Leave a Reply